algolia/magento/_src/m2-indexing.md

 </figure>

 There are 8 attributes that the extension indexes regardless of what is specified in the table above.
-Those attributes are:
+These attributes are not "searchable", but can be used for filtering, sorting, customizing ranking, and building your instant search results.
+These attributes are:

 <table>
   <tr>